Geographic coordinate system: Latitude and longitude

 The combination of these two components specifies the position of any location on the surface of Earth, without consideration of altitude or depth.
 The visual grid on a map formed by lines of latitude and longitude is known as a graticule.
 The origin/zero point of this system is located in the Gulf of Guinea about 625 km south of Tema, Ghana, a location often facetiously called Null Island.

 Geodetic datum

-In order to be unambiguous about the direction of "vertical" and the "horizontal" surface above which they are measuring, map-makers choose a reference ellipsoid with a given origin and orientation that best fits their need for the area to be mapped.
-They then choose the most appropriate mapping of the spherical coordinate system onto that ellipsoid, called a terrestrial reference system or geodetic datum.